KPLZ-FM: Hot adult contemporary (1994–2024)

+Classic country (2024-present)

+On April 1, 2024, Lotus announced that KPLZ would drop the hot AC format after 30 years at 2 p.m. that day.
+At that time, after playing "End of the Road" by Boyz II Men and "Good Riddance (Time of Your Life)" by Green Day, the station flipped to a gold-leaning country music format as "101.5 Hank FM".
+The first song as "Hank" was "It's Five O'Clock Somewhere" by Alan Jackson and Jimmy Buffett.
+The move also triggered a similar move at KPNW-FM just four hours before in retaliation, and came as the station carried just a 2.1 share in the January 2024 Nielsen Audio market ratings.
+Both KPLZ and KPNW now compete against KKWF, which had a 7.1 share in those same ratings, ranking second in the market.

 Christmas music

-KPLZ spends the latter part of each year playing an all-Christmas music format.
-In 2016, the station briefly rebranded as "Santa FM," which sparked rumors of a format change or rebranding away from the "Star" name after the holiday season.
-However, at midnight on December 26, KPLZ returned to its Hot AC format and the "Star" branding, but adjusted its playlist to include some additional gold/recurrent songs from the 1980s, 1990s, and 2000s.
+KPLZ, under its run as "Star", spent the latter part of each year playing an all-Christmas music format.
+In 2016, the station briefly rebranded as "Santa FM", which sparked rumors of a format change or rebranding away from the "Star" name after the holiday season.
+However, at midnight on December 26, KPLZ returned to its hot AC format and the "Star" branding, but adjusted its playlist to include some additional gold/recurrent songs from the 1980s, 1990s, and 2000s.